neil-berg/portfolio/src/posts/2019-04-15-a-counter-three-ways.md

 First, we need to import a few new items compared to a basic React component:

 - the `connect` function from the react-redux package
-- our three action items
+- our three action creators

 <!-- prettier-ignore -->
 ```javascript